 Did You Know?

-The percentage of obese people in the United States is increasing and in a survey from 1999 to 2000, the percentage of obese people in the United States was 33.5 percent (4).
+The percentage of people with obesity in the United States is increasing and in a survey from 1999 to 2000, the percentage of people with obesity in the United States was 33.5 percent (4).
 Other medical issues that are associated with obesity include reduced life expectancy, coronary heart disease, diabetes mellitus, gallstones, osteoarthritis, abnormal cholesterol (blood lipids), stroke, sleep apnea, cancer (colon and prostate in men; uterine and gallbladder cancer in women).

 What to Remember with Hypertension and Obesity